 Idaho is home to over 100 ghost towns, dozens more decaying schoolhouses from another era, and fascinating leftover architectural remnants of our unique state history.
 Now they’re just the fading, western-style remnants of our mining, logging, and nomadic-industrial past.
 But one particular community in southeast Idaho is something special that is unrivaled anywhere else…

-Today, there is an underwater Atlantis right here in Idaho, and it is a mysterious wonder that only reveals itself during the driest of summers.
+Today, there is an underwater ghost town in Idaho, and it is a mysterious wonder that only reveals itself during the driest of summers.
 But equally as fascinating is what has been discovered right in the heart of its century-old remnants!

 This old townsite is also surprisingly scenic when the water recedes, as this video shows.

 A special thank you to YouTube user David Ross for filming this stunning video of Old American Falls.
 Be sure to check out his other videos as well!

 This special underwater ghost town in Idaho is incredible for multiple reasons, to say the least — and what a fascinating history!
 If you like this, be sure to check out other abandoned places in Idaho or explore some of Idaho’s unique ghost towns and historic schools.

 OnlyInYourState may earn compensation through affiliate links in this article.